ofiwg/libfabric/man/fi_mr.3.md

   must explicitly be registered for use with collective calls.
 This requires registering regions passed to collective calls using the FI_COLLECTIVE flag.

-*Basic Memory Registration*
-: Basic memory registration was deprecated in libfabric version 1.5, but is supported for backwards compatibility.
-Basic memory registration is indicated by setting mr_mode equal to FI_MR_BASIC.
-  FI_MR_BASIC must be set alone and not paired with mr_mode bits.
-  Unlike other mr_mode bits, if FI_MR_BASIC is set on input to fi_getinfo(), it will not be cleared by the provider.
-That is, setting mr_mode equal to FI_MR_BASIC forces basic registration if the provider supports it.

-  The behavior of basic registration is equivalent to requiring the following mr_mode bits: FI_MR_VIRT_ADDR, FI_MR_ALLOCATED, and FI_MR_PROV_KEY.
-Additionally, providers that support basic registration usually require the (deprecated) fi_info mode bit FI_LOCAL_MR, which was incorporated into the FI_MR_LOCAL mr_mode bit.

 The registrations functions -- fi_mr_reg, fi_mr_regv, and
 fi_mr_regattr -- are used to register one or more memory regions with